 Powder coating is a popular dry finishing process.
 Currently, it represents more than 15% of the total industrial finishing market.
-Finding the best powder coating for a job can be a process, so let’s look at some of the options available in a little more detail.
+When it comes to painting and finishing, powder coating is an increasingly popular choice for many industries.

 Epoxies

 When you think of powder coatings, epoxies probably spring to mind.
 The first widely-used powder coating, epoxies are impressively durable with some of the best corrosion resistance available.
 They adhere extremely well to metal and are invaluable as a primer or base coat.
 The downside to this sort of powder coating is that epoxies don’t tend to weather well, meaning they’re best suited for indoor applications.
+Don’t fret, though, there are plenty of other options to choose from that offer superior weathering properties.

 Polyester